Olive oil: Christianity

-The Church of Jesus Christ of Latter-day Saints uses virgin olive oil that the priesthood has blessed for anointing the sick.
+Various Christian churches use olive oil as part of consecration ceremonies, such as administering certain sacraments and ecclesiastical functions.
+The Church of Jesus Christ of Latter-day Saints uses pure olive oil that the priesthood has blessed (consecrated) for anointing the sick.

 Judaism

-In Jewish observance, olive oil was the only fuel allowed to be used in the seven-branched menorah in the Mishkan service during the Exodus of the Tribes of Israel from Egypt, and later in the permanent Temple in Jerusalem.
-It was obtained by using only the first drop from a squeezed olive and consecrated for use only in the Temple by the priests and stored in special containers.
-In modern times, although candles can be used to light the menorah at Hanukkah, oil containers are preferred to imitate the original menorah.
+In Jewish observance, olive oil was the only fuel permitted for use in the seven-branched menorah used in the service of the Mishkan the Exodus of the Tribes of Israel from Egypt, and later in the permanent Temple in Jerusalem.
+According to biblical law, the oil used for the menorah had to be pure olive oil produced by the first pressing of the olives, traditionally obtained by gently crushing them so that only the first oil was collected.